-Comparing gender of RCOphth members and Council members with the UK population and all doctors.
+Comparing gender of RCOphth members with the UK population and all doctors.

 Currently, the proportion of female ophthalmology consultants (30.0%) and trainees (47.0%) is less than that of the UK female population (50.9%) and female GMC licensed doctors (51.9%).